perosa/COVID-19-FAQ-Chatbot/data/nlu.md

 - Could the incubation period be much longer than 14 days?
 - How long is the incubation of the virus?

+## intent: faq/prevention
+- How can I protect myself?
+- How can I protect myself?
+- What can I do to prevent infection?
+- What do I do to prevent infection?
+- What should I do to limit the risk of infection?

+## intent: faq/dryers
+- Do hand dryers prevent COVID-19?
+- Does a dryer help preventing Corona virus?

+## intent: faq/water
+- Is public water safe?
+- Is it safe to drink water from fountains?

+## intent: faq/pets
+- Can pets be infected with COVID-19?
+- Do pets carry the virus?
+- Can domestic animals get infect